Hi! Welcome to My Parisian Kitchen.

 It was a great experience and made me want to start this food blog to share more on French food, gastronomy and lifestyle.
 I’m sure that many of you, wherever you may be, are also interested in getting a better understanding on cooking and learning stories behind French dishes and traditions.
 I’m convinced that we remember and absorb better if we have fully understood what we’ve done and why we’ve done it, and if our interest has been piqued.
 Then we’re able to make recipes or techniques our own, to talk about what we’ve cooked and go further than just reproducing.

-Therefore, for most recipes, I will try to tell you stories, explaining the origin of the dish, the region, the culinary custom, the produce and products… You will find both easy and quick to prepare every day recipes and more sophisticated ones.
-Regional dishes (sometimes a bit rustic!) or well-known classic, sometimes with a modern twist and more actual dishes
+Therefore, for most recipes, I will try to tell you stories, explaining the origin of the dish, the region, the culinary custom, the produce and products… You will find both easy and quick to prepare every day recipes and a few more sophisticated ones.
+Regional dishes (sometimes a bit rustic!) or well-known classic, sometimes with a modern twist and more actual dishes.

 I always try to make them very easy to read, understand and execute, with step by step instructions or explanations for specific difficulties or basics you should know.

 My Parisian Kitchen is a bilingual blog for those of you who, in France or elsewhere are interested in cooking, be it French or otherwise

 I’ve started the blog about 4 years agow now.
 There’ll be more recipes as time goes.
 So let’s keep in touch.
 Don’t hesitate to contact me if you have any questions, suggestions or if there is a specific subject you would like to read about.
 Follow My Parisian Kitchen on social medias Facebook, Pinterest and Instagram, subscribe to the newsletter, share the link to you friends and give me your feedback on my recipes (by sharing for example your dishes on social media with the hashtag #myparisiankitchen or commenting.

 Blog update.
 My Parisian Kitchen changes with new logo, features and contents